Mountaineering on Mount Kenya: 1900–1980

-After the first ascent of Mt Kenya there initially only occasional attempts to climb it.
+After the first ascent of Mt Kenya there were initially only occasional attempts to climb it.
 The majority of the exploration until after the First World War was by settlers in Kenya.
 A Church of Scotland mission was set up in Chogoria, and several Scottish missionaries ascended to the peaks, including Rev Dr. J. W. Arthur, G. Dennis and A. R. Barlow.
 There were other ascents, but none succeeded in summitting Batian or Nelion.

 New approach routes were cleared through the forest, which made access to the peaks area far easier.
-In 1920, Arthur and Sir Fowell Buxton tried to cut a route in from the south, and other routes came in from Nanyuki in the north, but the most commonly used was the route from the Chogoria mission in the east, built by Ernest Carr.
+In 1920, Arthur and Sir Fowell Buxton tried to cut a route in from the south, and other routes came in from Nanyuki in the north, but the most commonly used route was that from the Chogoria mission in the east, built by Ernest Carr.
 Carr is also credited with building Urumandi and Top Huts.

-It was not until 6 January 1929 the first ascent of Nelion was made by Percy Wyn-Harris and Eric Shipton.
+It was not until 6 January 1929 that the first ascent of Nelion was made by Percy Wyn-Harris and Eric Shipton.
 They climbed the Normal Route, then descended to the Gate of Mists before ascending Batian.
 On 8 January they reascended, this time with G. A. Sommerfelt, and in December Shipton made another ascent with R. E. G. Russell.
 They also made the first ascent of Point John.
 During this year the Mountain Club of East Africa was formed.

 At the end of July 1930, Shipton and Bill Tilman made the first traverse of the peaks.
 They ascended by the West Ridge of Batian, traversed the Gate of Mists to Nelion, and descended the Normal Route.
 During this trip, Shipton and Tilman made first ascents of several other peaks, including Point Peter, Point Dutton, Midget Peak, Point Pigott and either Terere or Sendeyo.